Glossary of CTRP Terms

 E - J Terms

-Grant number (NIH and/or NCI grants) - A grant number is a concatenation of a number of elements that identifies grants specifically funded by NCI or NIH, which provide the monies for the trials or infrastructure associated with the research.
+Grant number (NIH and/or NCI grants) - A grant number is a series of a number of elements that identifies grants specifically funded by NCI or NIH, which provide the monies for the trials or infrastructure associated with the research.

 |Type||Funding Mechanism||Institute Code||Serial Number||Year||Suffix|